 How to back up iPhone to iTunes

-Make sure you have latest updated version iTunes installed on your PC/mac
+Make sure you have the latest updated version of iTunes installed on your PC/mac

 - Connect your iOS device to the computer and unlock it.

 - Enter your PIN-code if prompted to approve a connection between the computer and device.

 - In iTunes, click on the small thumbnail of your device next to the Music/Movies drop-down menu.